+Question Response inform the PM of any changes with respect to such assets?
 4. There may be instances in which the registrant is unable to obtain information about the client's outside holdings, which can impact their assessment of the client's capacity for loss or concentration profile.
 This risk is particularly acute in the private capital markets where a registrant seldom, if ever, deals with all of a client's investment assets and where the relationship is often specific to a particular investment or episodic in nature.
 How could a registrant satisfy the "put the client's interest first" requirement in para.13.3(1)(b) if the registrant did not get answers to all of its requests for information, and subsequently it turns out that the client is over-concentrated in private capital markets securities beyond what was disclosed by the client or known to the registrant?
-Can the registrant be said to have satisfied the "put the client's interest first" requirement in para.
-13.3(1)(b)?
+Can the registrant be said to have satisfied the "put the client's interest first" requirement in para.13.3(1)(b)?
 We recognize that a client may not always provide a registrant with all of the information that the registrant requests as part of its KYC-gathering efforts.
 This may be relatively common where the client has sought the services of the registrant for the purpose of making a single investment rather than an ongoing relationship involving a portfolio of investments.
 We note that such "transactional" or "episodic" relationships are typical of the operating model of many exempt market dealers but not exclusive to registrants in that category.
-For more on this, see the CP and CSA Staff Notice 31-336 - Guidance for Portfolio Managers, Exempt Market Dealers and Other Registrants on the Know-Your-Client, Know-Your-Product and Suitability Obligations.
+For more on this, see the Policy Statement and CSA Staff Notice 31-336 - Guidance for Portfolio Managers, Exempt Market Dealers and Other Registrants on the Know-Your-Client, Know-Your-Product and Suitability Obligations.
 As stated in our response to question 2, it is a matter of professional judgment whether or not a registrant has obtained sufficient information from a client to enable the registrant to make a suitability determination for the client on the basis of the client's overall circumstances, given the relationship between the client and the registrant, and the securities and services offered by the registrant.
 The exercise of professional judgment as to the sufficiency of KYC information applies to the discharge of both aspects of the suitability determination requirement in subsection 13.3(1): consideration of the factors set out in paragraph (a) and the obligation to put the client's interest first set out in paragraph (b).
 Once the registrant has determined that there is enough information to provide its services to the client, the suitability determination is made only within the context of that information.
 A registrant must take into consideration all of the relevant information that it has been able to obtain from the client after making reasonable efforts.

-5. Keeping KYC Information Current

-Subsection 13.2(4) requires a registrant to take reasonable steps to keep the KYC information current and the Companion Policy notes the client interaction should be documented.
-The frequency of a 12 or 36-month review also raises questions as to whether notes in a file of a phone call is sufficient or if a more formal process is necessary.
-Additional guidance regarding the

-The over-arching principle is that a registrant must always exercise professional judgement to consider whether they have collected enough information to meet their suitability determination requirements, and whether the information remains sufficiently current.
+5. Keeping KYC Information CurrentSubsection 13.2(4) requires a registrant to take reasonable steps to keep the KYC information current and the Policy Statement notes the client interaction should be The over-arching principle is that a registrant must always exercise professional judgement to consider whether they have collected enough information to meet their suitability determination requirements, and whether the information remains sufficiently current.
 The Rule is principles-based and we did not specifically prescribe how a registrant should evidence compliance with this requirement.
 The general requirement to keep information current is not new and our expectations are consistent with staff expectations in CSA Staff Notice 31-336.